What are the benefits of asylum status?

 For a more complete list of benefits, you can go to the USCIS website’s “Benefits and Responsibilities of Asylees” page.

-If you have already been granted asylum, you may apply for derivative asylum status for your spouse and/or unmarried minor children under age 21.1 “Derivative asylum status” means that your spouse and/or or children may be granted asylum status based on your own asylum status.
+If you are granted asylum, you may apply for derivative asylum status for your spouse and/or unmarried minor children under age 21.1 “Derivative asylum status” means that your spouse and/or or children may be granted asylum status based on your own asylum status.
 You cannot apply for derivative asylum status for any other family members, such as your parents or siblings.

 Unmarried minor children (under the age of 21) could include: